Frequently Asked Questions

 How much do you charge?
 Do you accept insurance?

-A home circumcision is usually not covered by insurance.
+A home circumcision is usually not covered by insurance, but it usually depends who is processing your claim.
 Some insurances may view a home circumcision as an out of pocket procedure and reimburse accordingly.
 After you submit the appointment form, an associate will contact you to discuss pricing and set a date.